sdl60660/river-runner/README.md

 ## Examples

-Here are some examples of what it looks like in action.
+Here are a couple of examples of what it looks like in action.

 This is a section of the path from Yellowstone National Park out to the Atlantic Ocean:

 ![Screenshot of the river runner in progress from Yellowstone National Park to the Atlantic Ocean.
 Mountain features and river are visible.](https://github.com/sdl60660/river-runner/blob/main/public/images/preview_image.png?raw=true)

 Here's part of the path from Southwest Arizona down to the Mexican border:

 ![Screenshot of the river runner in progress from Southwest Arizona to Mexican border.
 Mountain features, desert, and river are visible.](https://github.com/sdl60660/river-runner/blob/main/public/images/example-2-az.png?raw=true)